ds-modules/curriculum-guide/_sources/technology/pedagogy-and-technology/options-launch-rkernel.md

 jupyter lab
 ```

-Step 5: Now, from the launcher tab, choose R kernel to start a new notebook.
+Step 5: Now, from the launcher tab, choose R kernel to start a new notebook

 ```{figure} ../../images/launcher_tab_r_kernel.jpg
 :width: 500px